Seoul National University: Pre-establishment

 After the proclamation of the Korean Empire in 1897, Gojong, the then emperor, was motivated to create more modern education institutions.
 In 1899, a medical school was established.
-This school changed its name several times to Daehan Euiwon Gyoyukbu and Gyeongseong Euihak Jeonmunhakgyo (Gyeongseong Medical College) and finally became College of Medicine of Seoul National University.
+This school changed its name several times to Daehan Euiwon Gyoyukbu and Gyeongseong Euihak Jeonmunhakgyo (Gyeongseong Medical College) and finally became College of Medicine of SNU.
 In 1901, a department for nursing was established, which was the forerunner of the later College of Nursing.

 During the Japanese rule, Keijō Imperial University was established as one of Japan's nine imperial universities.
 After World War II and the independence of Korea, the name of the university was changed from Keijō Teikoku Daigaku (京城帝国大学) to Gyeongseong Daehak (경성대학, 京城大學, Gyeongseong University).
-The Hanja that were used in the name were pronounced in the Korean reading and the attribute "Imperial" was removed.
-The renaming to "National" was based on the academic nationalism supported by the US military regime in Korea at the time.
+The Hanja that were used in the name were pronounced in the Korean reading and the attribute "Imperial" was removed and changed to "National".

 Establishment

-Seoul National University was founded on August 27, 1946, by merging ten institutions of higher education around the Seoul area.
+SNU was founded on August 27, 1946, by merging ten institutions of higher education around the Seoul area.
 The schools which have been merged were: